Monica S. Lam

 are in building an open and federated social computing infrastructure.

-She has worked in the areas of compiler optimization, software
+She has worked in the areas of compiler optimization and software

 She is a co-author of the book Compilers, Principles, Techniques, and Tools

 (2nd Edition), also known as the Dragon book.
-She is the founding CEO of moka5, a desktop virtualization start
+She and

 Monica is an ACM Fellow.
 She received an NSF Young Investigator

 award in 1992, the ACM Most Influential Programming Language Design

 and Implementation Paper Award in 2001, an ACM SIGSOFT Distinguished

 Paper Award in 2002, and the ACM Programming Language Design and

 Implementation Best Paper Award in 2004.
 She was the author of two of